infobloxopen/infoblox-sa-scripts/isc_collection/isc_cs_help.md

 [!!!]
 You can combine scenarios per servers, for example: use **Packer** for some servers and **Mount** for some others.

 ## DNS
-Irrelevantly of the usage scenario, the process looks like:
+Regardless of the selected usage scenario, the process looks like:

 1. Detect location of the `named.conf` file, read it, find all `include` statements (recursively), compile complete configuration and parse to get configuration object.
 2. Location of DNS zone files are extracted from the configuration.